donqustix/donqustix.github.io/_posts/2019-08-26-linux-authentication-with-an-sd-card.md

 ### The SD Card Part

-The first function is the token generator function.
+The first function is the token generation function.
 ```c
 int generate_token(unsigned char* data)
 {